HisayukiOsanai/IC-EMG/README.md

 # IC-EMG
-extract EMG signal from skull-screw-referenced LFP data using ICA
+Extract EMG signal from skull-screw-referenced LFP data using ICA

 example data and results are placed in \example, and \results.